 Water is of vital importance for human survival.
-Human activity influences the way water moves around the earth but the complexity of the system is such that it is hard to tell how far-reaching its effects really are.
-Scientists like Lan Wang-Erlandsson are working hard to chart the earth’s water cycle with more precision.
-Wang-Erlandsson, who grew up in Sweden, became involved in this area of research when she worked as a volunteer at the annual World Water Week conference in Stockholm.
+Human activity influences the way water moves around the earth, but the complexity of the system is such that it is hard to tell how far-reaching its effects really are.
+Researcher Lan Wang-Erlandsson, who grew up in Sweden, is nonetheless working hard to chart the earth’s water cycle with more precision.

 Wang-Erlandsson’s PhD research project focuses on the way water is passed into the atmosphere and travels the world before ending up in the soil again.
 Evaporation from land can be roughly divided into two categories: interception and transpiration.
 The former means rain is intercepted and does not reach the soil.
 The moisture passes into the atmosphere as it falls or directly afterwards to come down as rain again in the same area.
 Transpiration is the part of rain absorbed by plants and trees.
 As the plants release the moisture into the atmosphere, it starts a journey over thousands of kilometres before falling down on the earth as rain once more.